 - Cold calls are fair game, though it is better if you initiate the discussion.

-Pre-assignments will be available for pick up in the BMO Copy Center, located in Room A09 on the lower level of the Magat Academic Center, and accessible online in Fuqua World under key links during the following dates:
+2020-2021 PRE-ASSIGNMENT & COURSEPACK DISTRIBUTION DATESPre-Assignments will be available for pick up in the BMO Copy Center, located in Room A09 on the lower level of the Magat Academic Center for two weeks beginning on the following dates:

 |Academic Term||Available beginning|

-MBA Course Packets are distributed the first two days of each term from the BMO Copy Center, A09, located on the lower level of the Magat Academic Center and are available until the end of the second week of classes as follows:
+COURSE PACKETSMBA, MMS, and MQM Coursepacks are distributed in the BMO Copy Center, A09, located on the lower level of the Magat Academic Center, beginning the first day of class and are available through the end of the second week of classes as follows:

 |Academic Term||Available Beginning|